spectrocloud/librarium/content/docs/08-user-management/3-palette-resource-limits.md

 ## Update Limits

-1. Login to [Palette](https://console.spectrocloud.com) as a tenant admin.
+1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

 2. Navigate to the left **Main Menu** and select **Tenant Settings**.